franciscolopezsancho/akka-persistence-training/README.md

 ### Step2.
 Create flow Command -> Event -> State

 Here you just start with two methods to model the commandHandler and the eventHandler.
 The idea of the flow is Command -> Event -> State.
-It all beging by sending a Command message `AddItem` to the Box which then will trigger an `ItemAdded` event that will update the `State` of the Box.
+It all beging by sending a **command** message `AddItem` to the Box which then will trigger an `ItemAdded` **event** that will update the `State` of the Box.

+*goto: s2_flow_ces to start the exercise*

 To do this you'll need to know about: